Srz97/Rock-paper-scissors-Game/README.md

 # Bugs

- * Fixed bugs
+ ### Accessibility Improvement

- * While testing in light house, I discovered that the accessibility was a bit low, which was fixed by providing each button with a specific Name.
+While testing in Lighthouse, I discovered that the accessibility was a bit low, which was fixed by providing each button with a specific Name.

-* Unfixed bugs
-* Favicon is displayed after couple of seconds.
+### Favicon Not Displaying

+I encounterd the issues with the website's favicon not displaying correctly, I followed these steps to troubleshoot and resolve the problem:

+**Checked File Path** Verified that the `href` attribute and `<link>` tag for the favicon points to the correct file path relative to your website's root directory.
+For example:

+`<link rel="icon" type="image/x-icon" href="/assets/images/favicon.ico">`

-# Deployment
+## Deployment

 * This game was deployed to github pages.